🧬

 Common inquiries about the breed

-Are Carpathian Shepherds good with children?
+Are Carpathian Shepherds good for apartment living?

-Do they require a lot of exercise?
+Do they shed a lot?

 Are they easy to train?